 Microblading is also an excellent option for those who have lost hair density in brows due to over-tweezing or age.
-The treatment can add pigment back into your eyebrows which you may no longer have and make them look as gorgeous as before.
+The treatment can add pigment to your eyebrows which you may no longer have, and make them look as gorgeous as before.

 Difference #4: Aftercare and Follow-up Session of Tinted vs. Tattooed Brows

 Eyebrow tinting requires little to no post-treatment care.
 You can resume your everyday activities immediately after the appointment.

 Microblading, on the other hand, requires more careful aftercare since the pigment is inserted beneath the skin using multiple needles.
 It includes avoiding the following until the treated area has fully healed:

 For best results, you also need to make sure that you follow all safety precautions given by your service provider.

 What To Do After Getting Your Eyebrow Tinting and Microblading Done?

 After an Eyebrow Tinting Procedure